rebuglio/green-parse/README.md

 Pure-JS Green Pass Reader - EU Digital COVID Certificates (EUDCC) Reader and verifier

-#### :warning: this code is only a draft for scientific and statistical use.
-If people's safety is at stake, use your country's official app.
+> #### :warning: this code is only a draft for scientific and statistical use.
+If people's safety is at stake, use one of the government official app.

 ## Demo

 > Decode only, online: [certverde.it](https://certverde.it)

+- Install dependencies: `npm install`
+- Decode: `node decode_only.js`
+- Decode e verify: `node decode_and_verify.js`

 ## The Code